jmeissen/openai-sdk/README.md

 ### CLOS Structured Output Example

+Let's take the example from the structured outputs example from above.

 ```lisp
 (defclass math-step (oai/js:structured-output-model) ; Because a `step'-macro is already defined, we use another symbol in this example
   ((explanation :type string)